 What actually breaks

-Business process changes are the third.
+Business process changes matter too.
 Your practice adds a new insurance payer.
 Your real estate team hires agents who specialize in a new area.
 Your financial firm starts offering a new service.
 The automation doesn't know about any of this unless someone updates it.

 What maintenance actually costs